-The look of the third generation tracker is very similar to that of its predecessor, with a module that can be removed from the strap.
-The 0.78 inch, 128×80 pixel, OLED display has an oval shape which blends well with the strap.
-There is a color display this time around.
+The look of the fourth generation tracker is very similar to that of its predecessor, with a module that can be removed from the strap.
+However, the wearable comes with a full colour AMOLED display this time around.
 It is also larger now measuring 0.95-inches versus the 0.78-inches of its predecessor.

 To achieve a higher level of measurement reliability, and to perform each possible exercise, the Beast sensor is configured as a small magnet, which enables it to be easily plugged on barbells, dumbbells, kettlebells or gym machines and to the body itself for performing free body exercises.

 The device shows you in real-time how much you are pushing, rep by rep, whether you are lifting weights, using a machine or performing bodyweight exercises.
 You can chose to visualize Speed, Power or Strength and monitor your performance live while working out.

 Essential reading: Boost your gym session with one of these gadgets